IshantL/IntroductionToTypescript/README.md

 }
 ```
 - if we don't explicitely declare a variable type, but you assign a value with the declaration , Typescript implicitely assumes the type from the value being assigned.
+- implicit typing will not work if variable assignment is in different lines.